First of all, let’s have a look at what makes spreadsheets slow

 This is similar to the above.
 Conditional formatting, actually gets applied to only the area that is visible on the screen.
 So every time you scroll down or up, Excel “paints” the conditional formatting.
 Too much of this can cost you speed.

 Now, let’s have a look at the steps we need to take to make our spreadsheets faster.
 Some of these are really simple to do, especially number 2.

-- Keep as much as you can in the same workbook
+- Keeping as much as you can in the same workbook

-- Delete all invalid references in name manager
+- Deleting all invalid references in name manager

-- Use the most efficient function possible to get your results.
+- Using the most efficient function possible to get your results.
 Reduce workarounds.
 Use the IFERROR() formula instead of the IF(ISERROR(),,)

 Best is of course, to never end-up with a slow spreadsheet by following these tips from the start.
 However, in many cases you might not be the creator of the original file.
 Put some of these tips to practice and you’ll surely see an improvement in speed.

 I'm a 5x Microsoft MVP with over 15 years of experience implementing and professionals on Management Information Systems of different sizes and nature.

 My background is Masters in Economics, Economist, Consultant, Oracle HFM Accounting Systems Expert, SAP BW Project Manager.
 My passion is teaching, experimenting and sharing.
 I am also addicted to learning and enjoy taking online courses on a variety of topics.